JishRoyale/blackjack/README.md

 # Things left to do

 - splitting
-- fix the issue where more than 1 additional AI player can't stand
-- show the cards under the players in the list more beautifully
 - re-add the score bit so the scores show up properly
-- dealer should deal until 17
-- multiple real players
 - detect who wins
-- bold whose turn it is
 - remove the player when they disconnect but only reset the table when there are no players
-- do something when the game is ongoing and we try to join
+- do something more when the game is ongoing and we try to join
-- show who you are in the player list
 - detect 7-card-charlie
 - remove the thing where it says "I heard the state was X"

 # Selenium Acceptance Testcases(possibly Cucumber as well?)

 ### GeneralUITest

+Tests the general UI of the main screen in the game.
+Ensures that all elements exist, but not yet that they're functional.

 - title is COMP4004 BlackJack
 - button exists for adding AI players
 - button exists for starting game